vmware-archive/springsource-cloudfoundry-samples/picalc-rabbitmq/README.md

     $ vmc start picalc-master

-Note: pick a different name for the deployed URL

 Then build and deploy the worker (Note: pick a different name for the deployed URL)

     $ cd picalc-worker